foxkit-js/logger/the-plan.md

 Settings utilites:

-- `setLevel` ability to change current log level (or revert to default)
+- `setLogLevel` ability to change current log level (or revert to default?)
+- `getLogLevel` ability to read current log level (or use getter/setter?)

 ### Logger.log